mchalapuk/hyper-text-slider/doc/class-names.md

 All option classes are intended to be set on slider element ([hermes-layout--slider](#hermes-layout--slider)).

-They may be divided into two categories:
+Two categories:
  1. **single options** - each of which enables one feature,
  2. **option groups** - that adds many option classes to the slider during upgrade.

-Presence of each option class is checked by the slider in one of two ways:
+Each option class is checked by the slider in one of two ways:
  1. <a href='#once' id='once'>**checked once**</a> - class name should be set
    in client HTML, slider will check for it only once during upgrade, adding/removing class after upgrade make no effect,